2nd debate, Atheism and Morality, 4th Round, Matt's Response

 Chad4: I have never tried to disprove the existence of God.
 Nor have I ever, to my knowledge, tried to deconvert a theist.
 What I do is: 1.
 Argue against specific arguments for God as invalid.
 2. Attempt to help theists understand atheists and atheism.

-Matt4: So, you don't try and disprove God's existence yet you argue against specific arguments for God's existence?
+Matt4: So, you don't try to disprove God's existence, yet you argue against specific arguments for God's existence?
 Is that right?

 Chad4: As noted, you said that you don't push your non-belief in Martians because it is only non-belief.
 Do you seriously contend that you might not become a bit more actively "amartianist" if the people who did believe in Martians were having a major impact on your life?

 Matt4: I am sure I would.
 And since I actively believe that no Martians exist, I would act accordingly.